I have been using Bootstrap (v. 3) for several years now, and have been quite happy with it.

 - Many of the fancy controls offered by the frameworks, such as custom radio/check boxes, are really just CSS tricks that are easy to copy - and even easier to recreate under Vue.js.

-- I will probably never use more than 10% of the CSS included with most frameworks - in other words - using a framework causes a lot of wasted bandwidth and browser CPU time.
+in other words - using a framework causes a lot of wasted bandwidth and browser CPU time.
 Some frameworks do allow picking specific modules (via SASS), but even so, there would still be a lot of unused CSS code.

 So rather than using one of the frameworks, I will probably end up writing my own custom CSS using: